 IMPORTANT POLICY UPDATE

-In March 2010, the LLLI Board of Directors adopted the following policy regarding the donation of human milk:
+At the March, 2015 Board Meeting, the LLLI Board of Directors adopted the following policy regarding the donation of human milk:

 Wet Nursing and Cross Nursing

 from LEAVEN, Vol. 31 No. 4, July-August 1995, pp. 53-5